malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 But don't be fooled.
 None of them actually *store* time zone information.

-A `TIMESTAMP WITHOUT TIME ZONE` is just used as is, while a `TIMESTAMP WITH TIME ZONE` is implicitly converted to the connection's timezone everytime the value is read.
-That's the only different.
+A `TIMESTAMP WITHOUT TIME ZONE` is just what its namesake is, a timestamp without time zone, while a `TIMESTAMP WITH TIME ZONE` is implicitly converted to the connection's timezone everytime the value is read.
+That's the only difference.
 In term of data representation, they store the same thing.

 If the connection timezone is not set, a `TIMESTAMP WITH TIME ZONE` will be converted to whatever